 I confidently share that most of my dating has been online.
-Based on my lifestyle it has always been much easier for me then meeting people in person.
+Based on my lifestyle it has always been much easier for me than meeting people in person.
 Through online dating, I’ve realized that I am attracted to people of all walks of life.
-Yes I am still singe, but I just haven’t found the right one.
-I’m happy to wait till I do.
+Yes, I am still single, but I just haven’t found the right one.
+I’m happy to wait until I do.
 Settling isn’t an option.

 1. Don’t just post a picture: You should have 3 pictures of yourself.
 1 headshot; 1 full-length shot and 1 shot that shows your personality (doing something you like).
 Ladies stop showing pictures of your cleavage or ass and then wonder why you get rude comments.
 Guys, stop posting pictures in just a towel and then wonder why you only attract certain types of women.